Pimsleur Review: Solid Audio Program, But It’s Not for Everyone

-First of all, Pimsleur has traditionally been one of the pricier language learning options that you can go for, but they sometimes run sales with fairly deep discounts on their website, and they now offer monthly plans that make their lessons more affordable.
+They’ve traditionally been one of the pricier language learning options, but they sometimes run sales with fairly deep discounts on their website, and they now offer monthly plans that make their lessons more affordable.

 Alternatively, you can access all audio lessons for a particular language by paying a monthly subscription fee and Pimsleur Premium, with supplementary materials like flashcards, for a higher subscription fee.
 These options, which come with a seven-day free trial, make Pimsleur more accessible to people who don’t have hundreds of dollars to spend on language learning in the near future, and they also make it so you don’t actually have to buy the products.

 The exact options available vary somewhat by language, though, as do the number of levels available.

-Regardless of how you access Pimsleur lessons, here’s what you get:
+Regardless of how you access Pimsleur lessons, here’s how it works:

 The lessons contain speaking prompts that instruct you to repeat after a native speaker to learn the pronunciation of a word or phrase, to repeat a phrase you’ve learned earlier in the lesson or to try to construct a new phrase by piecing together vocabulary you’ve learned.
 This integrates Pimsleur’s “principle of anticipation,” the idea that systematic prompting and reinforcement of certain knowledge hardwires that knowledge into your brain.